Do You Face a “Problem”, or a “Challenge”? Master Your Words!

 They believe that emotions (feelings) are the results of thoughts.
 We think in language.
 Hence: the thought, expressed and experienced in language, precedes the feeling that is caused by that thought.

 Change the labels that you use to describe things.
-Replace them with labels that carry more positive and uplifting associations, and you will instantaneously improve your life for the better.
+Replace them with labels that carry more positive and uplifting associations, and you will instantly improve your life for the better.

 Use only words that give you strength and extra energy.